-We assign an a3 Capital score, two notches below the a1 initial score, taking into account future changes to the capital regulation, but also its undisclosed 340f5 reserves, which provide additional loss-absorbing capacity.
+We assign an a2 Capital score, one notch below the a1 initial score, taking into account future changes to the capital regulation and the bank's undisclosed 340f4 reserves, which provide additional loss-absorbing capacity.

-Although we consider the bank's risk-adjusted capitalisation to be solid, providing a good buffer vs regulatory minima of 7.1% and 10.6%, respectively, upcoming changes to the regulatory framework that will be phased-in from 2022 and the current economic downturn that will lead to higher risk-weighted assets (RWA) will hurt capital levels in future.
-From 2023 on, capital requirments will include additional sector-wide capital requirements announced by German banking supervisor BaFin in order to rein in dynamic growth in the domestic residential property market.
+Although we consider the bank's risk-adjusted capitalisation to be solid, providing a good buffer against regulatory minima of 7.1% for Common Equity Tier 1 and a 10.6% total capital requirement, respectively, upcoming changes to the regulatory framework that will be phased-in from 2022 and the current economic downturn that will lead to higher risk-weighted assets (RWA) will hurt capital levels in future.
+From 2023, capital requirements will include additional sectorwide capital requirements announced by the German banking supervisor BaFin to rein in dynamic growth in the domestic residential property market.

 To keep its current buffers intact, the bank will have to create further reserves.
-For now, the reported net income has to be passed on to LBBH under the PLTA with the parent.
-Future contractual links with its new parent LBBW after the acquisition will likely determine the bank's capital accumulation capacity, though the details are unknown for now.
+Until 2021, the reported net income had to be passed on to its former parent.
+Future contractual links with its new parent LBBW will likely determine the bank's capital accumulation capacity, though the details are unknown for now.